Applications for 2023 CPBF fellows are now open!

-The Center for the Physics of Biological Function (CPBF), a joint effort with The Graduate Center of the City University of New York (CUNY) and is searching for Center Fellows, both theorists and experimentalists, to be based in Princeton.
-Fellows will join our highly interactive group, with interests ranging from the dynamics of single molecules to neural computation, and from biochemical and genetic networks to collective behavior in populations.
-Fellows must have recently completed their PhDs in a related field, will be appointed as Associate Research Scholars at Princeton University, and will have opportunities to collaborate closely with colleagues at CUNY.
-Appointments are for one year, with the expectation of reappointment pending satisfactory performance and continued funding, up to a total of three years.
+The Center for the Physics of Biological Function (CPBF), a joint effort between Princeton University and The Graduate Center of the City University of New York, is searching for Center Fellows, both theorists and experimentalists.
+Fellows will join our highly interactive group, with interests ranging from the dynamics of single molecules to neural computation, and from biochemical and genetic networks to collective behavior and evolution in populations.
+These diverse efforts are unified by the search for common physical principles underlying the emergence of functional behaviors that are essential for life.

 Fellows should be prepared to take advantage of the full collaborative research and mentoring opportunities at the Center, and must have completed their PhDs in a relevant field before starting the position.
 The appointment will be at the Associate Research Scholar rank; salary will be determined based on experience and qualifications.
 Appointments will be through the Department of Physics.
 Appointments are for one year, with the expectation of reappointment pending satisfactory performance and continued funding, up to a total of three years.
 We expect new Fellows to join us for the Fall semester of 2023; start dates as early as February 2023 are possible.

 For fullest consideration, all application materials should be received by October 10, 2022, 11:59 pm eastern time.